sinazarriess/many_names_collection/README.md

 Folders:

-amt_phase0/

-amt_pilot/	just for legacy purposes
+elicitation_phase0/

+- initial naming data gathering via AMT

 analysis/

+- ?

 dataset_creation/

+- @Carina, please rename more transparently and put where it belongs

 exploration/

+- ?

+manynames_tmp/

-manynames_tmp/	folder to prepare the public data release(s) of ManyNames
+- folder to prepare the public data release(s) of ManyNames

+papers/

-papers/	contains, well, aeh..., papers. :)
+- contains, well, aeh..., papers. :)

+proc_data_phase0/

-proc_data_phase0/	contains processed data and scripts to process it.
+- contains processed data and scripts to process it.
 Goes from raw_data to ManyNames (**@Carina, correct me if I'm wrong**).
 Includes scripts to add verification column.
 File `all_results_files_preprocessed_rounds0-3.csv' is essentially the basic ManyNames dataset.

-raw_data_phase0/	raw data collected from AMT (all individual judgements)

 verification_phase0/	scripts and data from the verifcation phase.